Summer Courses

 AP US Government

-- Mr. Burns
+- Daniel Burns

-Registration: $675
+Tuition: $675

 My goal for this class is not only that students will excel on the AP U.S. Government exam, but that they will become engaged citizens and informed voters.
 We will discuss the big issues of freedom, opportunity, security, and equality and how they are influenced through the political process on a daily basis.
 I also hope to instill appreciation for the incredible heritage of liberty and representative democracy the founders gave us.